 Make a donation and offset your carbon emissions

 For every $5 donated an eco-sourced native tree will be planted.
 Donations go into advancing our efforts to connect the Tararua Ranges to Manawatū River.
 For every $12,500 collected Green Corridors will be able to plant an extra hectare of native plants.

 Each hectare of native plants will offset 3,825 tonnes of CO2-e over the next 50 years.
 Green Corridors offers individuals, businesses, and organisations an opportunity to offset their carbon emissions in a way that benefits the local community.
 Not only will Green Corridors tree planting offset carbon emissions but it will also further enhance the ecological and recreational features of the region.

 Work with us

-If your business, organisation or group would like to find out more about Green Corridors, contact our Green Corridors project officer, Mike Duindam
+If you or your business, organisation or group would like to volunteer for a planting day or simply find out more about Green Corridors, contact our Green Corridors project officer, Mike Duindam